 - I can contribute ideas to write a short play based on a familiar nursery rhyme.

-- I can play a role in acting out an original script.
+- I can take a role in acting out an original script.

 - How can we write a short play together based on a familiar nursery rhyme?

-ELACC1W3 Write narratives in which they recount two or more appropriately sequenced events, include some details regarding what happened, use temporal words to signal event order, and provide some sense of closure.
+ELACC2W3 Write narratives in which they recount a well-elaborated event or short sequence of events, include details to describe actions, thoughts, and feelings, use temporal words to signal event order, and provide a sense of closure.

-ELACC1W5 With guidance and support from adults, focus on a topic, respond to questions and suggestions from peers, and add details to strengthen writing as needed.
+ELACC2W5 With guidance and support from adults and peers, focus on a topic and strengthen writing as needed by revising and editing.

 South Carolina Standards

-W.MCC.1.3.1 Explore multiple texts to write narratives that recount two or more sequenced events, include details, use temporal words to signal event order, and provide a sense of closure.
+2.W.MCC.3.1 Explore multiple texts to write narratives that recount a well-elaborated event or short sequence of events; include details to describe actions, thoughts, and feelings; use temporal words to signal event order; and provide a sense of closure.

 Anchor Standard 1: I can create scenes and write scripts using story elements and structure.